mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

 Then can be viewed together with the anchor metaphor as a catching point.
 Or to use a similar metaphor as a gargoyles for spiderman to shoot his webspinners at so he can swing from them.
 [@hopwood_agency_2022].

+**Play testing, playgrounds and a walled garden - impact on agency**

+Pair and peer playtesting emerges as a key practice to facilitate learner agency.

+In the language of double stimulation, a tension of relative inactivity at times is overcome by invitation to play test and resulting interaction.